ME-314/Farm-Bike/README.md

 ##### Axle
 The large bearings allow us to use an aluminum axle without risking the keyway becoming fragile.
 The axle features 25 mm bearing seats and a key way to transmit torque to the flywheel and pulley.
 In order to mount the cassette onto the axle while avoiding complex machining operations a donor freehub body was bonded onto the axle.
 The axle was of course designed around the specific freehub body availble thus the design would need to be modifed in accordance with available parts.
 #### Derailleur Hanger
 To emulate the derailleur mounting of a conventional bicycle without having to cut a fine pitch thread a deraileur hanger from a donor frame was utilized.
-In order to correctly position it with respect to the axle and cassette a mount was designed out of 3mm aluminium sheet.
+In order to correctly position it with respect to the axle and cassette a mount was designed out of 3mm 5005 aluminium sheet.
 The mount exploits the advantages of bent sheet metal to acheive a robust yet lightweight solution.
 ## Manufacturing
 This section outlines the manufacting processes of each of the parts and provides photos of the components.
 It assumes the read is comfortable with conventrial machining processes and general fabrication and thus omits the details of most trival operations.
 Some parts in the assembly are overlooked in this section as their manufacturing features no operations of intrest.
 ### Bottom Bracket Shell
+This is the only weldement on the machine, consisting of two parts with thin sections.
+The donor frame was chose for its steel construction and BSA threaded bottom bracket.
+The shell was cut out and turned down to a constant diameter.
+During the turning operations a close fitting alumium plug was used on the inside of the threads to provide tailstock support.
+The hole for the shell in the rectangular tubing was roughed out with a hole saw on a mill and fitted by hand with a file.
+The two parts were subsequently TIG welded and the thread was chased.
+TIG welding was used because of the thin matarial and in order to preserve as much of the BSA thread inside the shell.
 <table>
   <tr>
     <td><img src="https://github.com/ME-314/Farm-Bike/blob/main/Resources/BottomBracketShell0.jpg" width="350"></td>